Joan Bresnan: Honors

 During periods in 2009-2012 she visited Freiburg for collaborative research as an External Fellow at the Freiburg Institute for Advanced Studies.
 She was elected a Fellow of the Cognitive Science Society in 2012.
 She was elected as a Corresponding Fellow of the British Academy in 2015.

 In 2016, she was selected as the Association for Computational Linguistics Lifetime Achievement Award winner.

+In 2023, she was elected to the National Academy of Sciences.

 Teaching

 Bresnan has also taught at the University of Massachusetts Amherst and the Massachusetts Institute of Technology as a member of the faculty.

 Selected publications

 Bresnan wrote an informal and somewhat humorous account of her career and works for her ACL Lifetime Achievement Award.

 As of December 16, 2018, Stanford lists forty-four books and papers that Bresnan has either authored or co-authored since 1996.
 However, she has been publishing since well over a decade before that.
 An incomplete selection of her particularly influential works appears below.